justramle/justramle/README.md

 <div align="left">

-- 🍀 I like pink 🌸 stuffs
+  🍀 I like pink 🌸 stuffs <br>
-- 🍀 My little love for boba 🧋 led to a fun twist: I created a quirky landing page for it in my free time and call it a little corner where my boba obsession gets to shine 🤫🤭 <strong><a href="https://justramle.github.io/boba/">Click to check it out!</a></strong> ✨🌟
+  🍀 My little love for boba 🧋 led to a fun twist: I created a quirky landing page for it in my free time and call it a little corner where my boba obsession gets to shine 🤫🤭 <strong><a href="https://justramle.github.io/boba/">Click to check it out!</a></strong> ✨🌟 <br>
-- 🍀 I'm full-time CS student at KSU 👩🏻‍💻 📝 ✏️
+  🍀 I'm full-time CS student at KSU 👩🏻‍💻 📝 ✏️ <br>
-- 🍀 My academic journey has helped me understanding the fundamental principles of operating systetem, computer networking, object-oriented programming, data structures, and algorithm design as well as testing methodologies.
+  🍀 My academic journey has helped me understanding the fundamental principles of operating systetem, computer networking, object-oriented programming, data structures, and algorithm design as well as testing methodologies. <br>
-- 🍀 My interest particularly strong in AI-based technologies and my enthusiasm was sparked when my instructor introduced a very interesting topic: Graph Convolutional Networks.
+  🍀 My interest particularly strong in AI-based technologies and my enthusiasm was sparked when my instructor introduced a very interesting topic: Graph Convolutional Networks.
 Additionally, I have been taught the foundational concepts and mathematics behind neural network architectures, including MLPs, CNNs, and RNNs with LSTMs and Transformer.
 Furthermore, I am fascinated to learn more about the visualization techniques used in Explainable AI models and Generative AI techniques using GANs and difusion models.

 </div>
 </div>